A Royal Palace and a Tragic Death

 However, near the end of the campaign, Tryon had received word he was to leave immediately for his new post as governor of the Province of New York.
 Only a year after achieving his dream of living in a beautiful palace, Tryon and his family left it by ship.

 The palace remained the seat of government, however, because Tryon’s successor, Royal Gov. Josiah Martin, moved in.
 His stay was shorter than expected, too.
 Due to Revolutionary disputes in 1775, a large group including local militia crowds past you onto the circular driveway on Tuesday, May 23.
 In the lead are several prominent citizens including Dr. Alexander Gaston and Abner Nash.
 Martin has them shown to a room in the basement and goes to speak with them.
 They complain about Martin having six cannons behind the palace dismounted that morning, concerned because the Virginia governor had recently taken ammunition from the people there.
 He claims the old carriages are “rotten” and cannot withstand the guns being fired for the birthday of the king; the rebels say he is hiding the cannons from them, which in fact he was.
-The group, “‘stimulated by liquor,’” finds the cannons and drags them out the gate.
+Martin later reports his ruse worked and the group left.